FedericoDelussu/EpiMob_Transfer_Entropy/README.md

 - datetime
 - PyCausality

-### Folders of EpiMob_TransferEntropy Project
+### Folders of EpiMob_Transfer_Entropy Project

-The EpiMob_TransferEntropy Project is subdivided in folders which contain code functions, a script for launching the EpiMob_TransferEntropy experiment and an output folder for collecting the experiment results.
+The EpiMob_Transfer_Entropy Project is subdivided in folders which contain code functions, a script for launching the EpiMob_Transfer_Entropy experiment and an output folder for collecting the experiment results.
 Here, I give an overview of the folder content, their use and meaning in the experiment pipeline.
-The subfolders of EpiMob_TransferEntropy project are:
+The subfolders of EpiMob_Transfer_Entropy project are:

 1. Input_Data
 2. Modules